Houston labor certification attorney

 For successful cases, the Department of Labor (DOL) will certify (approves) the PERM Labor Certification 45-90 days from the date of filing.
 Some cases may be approved in a single day, and others may take up to one year.

 If the DOL chooses to audit the petition, the employer must submit the required documents to the DOL within 30 days.
-If employer fails to submit documents within 30 days, the DOL will not only deny the specific case but may also require future applications from the same employer to go through a supervised advertisement and posting process.
+If an employer fails to submit documents within 30 days, the DOL will not only deny the specific case but may also require future applications from the same employer to go through a supervised advertisement and posting process.

-After reviewing employer’s documents submitted in an audited case, the DOL may certify the labor certification petition, deny the petition, or ask the employer to go through supervised recruitment.
+After reviewing the employer’s documents submitted in an audited case, the DOL may certify the labor certification petition, deny the petition, or ask the employer to go through supervised recruitment.

 The PERM labor certification application is a complicated process and assistance from an experienced immigration attorney is highly recommended.
 At the Law Offices of Adan G. Vega & Associates, PLLC, our experienced attorneys have successfully represented many PERM Labor Certification cases.